ltw-webdev-1/curriculum/week-14.md

 ---
-topic: "Restaurant website milestone"
+topic: "Restaurant website planning"
-desc: "Have a large majority of the restaurant website coded responsively & functioning."
+desc: "Start planning your restaurant website by finding the patterns & the basic CSS properties you need."
 clr: "1, 2, 3, 4, 5"

 video_tutorials: